 (Observatoire d'Oiseaux de McGill)

-I have been involved with the McGill Bird Observatory (MBO) since 2005 and I am currently serving as the director.
+I am a co-founder and current director of the McGill Bird Observatory (MBO).
 The MBO's primary focus is on monitoring and researching birds for the purpose of conservation, as well as general education and outreach.
 The monitoring of bird population occurs throughout the year, with spring and fall migration monitoring, summer MAPS (monitoring avian productivity and survival programs), as well as winter finch and snow bunting banding.
 We are closely associated with McGill University and the greater Montréal community.
+I also co-supervise graduate and undergraduate students at McGill University working on a variety of research projects on the phenology, physiology, and ecology of migrating songbirds.

 Over the last 10 years I have been involved in species-at-risk research and conservation in Canada.
 My work focuses on birds in novel or human-modified landscapes, such as the agroecosystem.